prajnaupadhyay/TeKnowbase/README.md

 # Evaluation

-Stratified sampling was used to sample 2% of triples participating in each of the 5-most frequest relations.
+Stratified sampling was used to sample 2% of triples participating in each of the 5-most frequent relations.
 These samples were evaluated by 2 experts.
 Triples extracted from unstructured sources were evaluated in a similiar fashion.
 The accuracies obtained were:

 typeOf	99.03%